ipab-rad/saifer-surgery/src/saif_ui/README.md

 # UI

-This folder holds UI stuff.
+This folder holds rviz plugins and system launch files with custom rviz configurations.